Bamboo ceiling: Differentiating Asian American subgroups

 In 2020, a series of studies conducted by researchers at MIT Sloan School of Management (Jackson G. Lu), University of Michigan (Richard E. Nisbett), and Columbia Business School (Michael W. Morris), re-investigated the Bamboo-ceiling issue in the United States.
 Published in PNAS, the research highlighted the importance of differentiating Americans of East Asian and South Asian descent.

+A 2020 study shows leadership through a different scope, proving how perceived assertiveness is a trait associated with leadership in U.S. organizational culture.
+Using a large-scale field and experimental source, data found in East Asian Americans are more likely than average to hold leadership roles.

 The research found that South Asian Americans' leadership attainment in US is significantly higher than that of East Asians.
 In addition, South Asians are more likely than Whites to attain leadership positions, as shown by data on the ethnicities of S&P 500 companies' CEOs and senior leadership positions.
 All findings controlled for demographics factors including English fluency, age, gender, education, tenure at company, personality, home country, and GDP per capita of cultural origin.

 Moreover, according to the research, cultural differences in assertiveness is the main reason why East Asian Americans hit the bamboo ceiling, while South Asian Americans are able to transcend it.
 Compared to South Asians, East Asians are less likely to speak up, engage in constructive debates, and stand their own grounds in conflicts.
 The difference in culture mediated the leadership attainment gap between East Asians and South Asians in the United States.
 Thus, the researchers suggest that Bamboo Ceiling is not an "Asian issue", but an issue of cultural fit with the US prototype of leadership.